 - Paid internships are available for college students.
 Due to the roles available (including "1776" and "The Addams Family"), interns must be experienced in and/or studying musical theatre.

 - Please bring a current, non-returnable photo and resume, with phone number and email address.

 - For the plays: Please prepare one 1 - 2 minute comedic monologue.
-British dialect required for “Sherlock Holmes”.
+Southern dialect required for "Always a Bridesmaid" and British dialects required for “Sherlock Holmes”.

 - For the musicals: Please bring your own sheet music.
-Pianist will be provided.
-Prepare 16 measures of an uptempo and ballad in an appropriate style of the shows.
+Pianist will be provided on the Musical Theatre audition days.
+Prepare your best 16 measures in an appropriate style of one of our show selections.
 Be prepared to sing more if asked.

 - Auditionees may be asked to read from provided scripts, and may be asked to attend a dance callback for “The Addams Family”.

 - Note that CRT is particularly seeking adult men between the ages of 30 – 70 of all shapes and sizes who are excellent actors and singers for “1776” and women between the ages of 40 – 60 who are excellent comedic actresses for “Always a Bridesmaid”.

 LIBBY RUTH AMES: 40’s, hopeless romantic, sweet country woman, plain-spoken and guileless.
 Think Reba McEntire.

 SEDALIA ELLICOTT: 50’s-60’s, a gregarious, energetic, Virginia hostess and life-force.
 Think Bea Arthur in her "Maude" days.

 MONETTE GENTRY: 40’s, kinda flashy, kinda trashy, Southern-to-the-bone flirt.
 Think Delta Burke on "Designing Women".